-Replace Article A and renumber Articles A and B: A C. Traffic Signal Poles and Mast Arms.
+A C. Traffic Signal Poles and Mast Arms.

-- 1. General. - a.
-Use Mmast arm length and vertical pole height as specified in the contract documents. - b.
+- a.
+Use Amast arm length and vertical pole height as specified in the contract documents. - b.
 Ensure the mast arms, poles, and supporting bases are galvanized inside and out on both interior and exterior surfaces according to ASTM A 123. - c.
-Use Ccontinuously tapered, round steel poles of the transformer base type.
-Fabricated poles from low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - d.
-When a transformer base is not specified, provide a 6 inch by 16 inch handhole in the pole shaft for cable access.
+Use Ccontinuously tapered, round, steel poles of the transformer base type for poles with mast arms 60 feet or less.
+Fabricate poles from low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - For poles with mast arms greater than 60 feet or Wwhen a transformer base is not specified, provide a 6 inch by d.
+16 inch handhole in the pole shaft for cable access.
 Provide a cover for the handhole.
 Secure the cover to the base with simple tools.
-Hardware to be Use corrosion resistant hardware. - e.
-Ensure minimum yield strength of 48,000 psi after manufacture.
-Supply base and flange plates of structural steel complying with AASHTO M 183 ASTM A 36 and cast steel complying with ASTM A 27, Grade 65-35 or better. - f.
+Hardware to be Use corrosion resistant hardware. - Ensure minimum yield strength of 48,000 psi after manufacture.
+Supply base and flange plates of structural steel e. complying with AASHTO M 183 ASTM A 36 and cast steel complying with ASTM A 27, Grade 65-35 or better. - f.
 Where a combination street lighting/signal pole is specified in the contract documents, ensure the luminaire arm is to be mounted in the same vertical plane as the signal arm unless otherwise specified.
 Use a luminaire arm of the single member tapered type arm for the luminaire arm type.
-Equip Fabricate the pole with a minimum 4 inch by 6 inch handhole and cover located opposite the signal mast arm. - g.
-If allowed by the Engineer, poles and mast arms may be fabricated by shop welding two sections together, resulting in a smooth joint and factory weld as follows: - Ensure a minimum of 60% penetration for longitudinal butt welds in plates 3/8 inch and less in thickness for longitudinal butt welds, except within 1 foot of a transverse butt-welded joint.
-Ensure a minimum of 80% penetration for longitudinal butt welds in plates over 3/8 inch in thickness. - 2) Ensure 100% penetration for longitudinal butt welds on in poles and arms within 1 foot of a transverse butt-welded joint. - 3) Ensure 100% penetration, achieved by for transverse butt welds by using a back-up ring or bar, for transverse butt welds for connecting to connect the sections. - 4) Examine 100% the full length of all transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of ANSI/AWS D1.1-80.AH. - 5) Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969 ANSI/AWS D1.1 except as modified by Article 2408.03, B. - h.
+Equip Fabricate the pole with a minimum 4 inch by 6 inch handhole and cover located opposite the signal mast arm. - If allowed by the Engineer, poles and mast arms may be fabricated by shop welding two sections together, g. resulting in a smooth joint and factory weld as follows: - Ensure a minimum of 60% penetration for longitudinal butt welds in plates 3/8 inch and less in thickness for 1) longitudinal butt welds, except within 1 foot of a transverse butt-welded joint.
+Ensure a minimum of 80% penetration for longitudinal butt welds in plates over 3/8 inch in thickness. - Ensure 100% penetration for longitudinal butt welds on in poles and arms within 1 foot of a transverse butt-2) welded joint. - 3) Ensure 100% penetration, achieved by for transverse butt welds by using a back-up ring or bar, for transverse butt welds for connecting to connect the sections. - 4) Examine 100% the full length of all transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of ANSI/AWS D1.1-80.AH. - Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications 5) for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969 ANSI/AWS D1.1 except as modified by Article 2408.03.
+B. - h.
+For mast arms over 50 feet length, two-piece mast arms with a slip-fit and bolt connection are allowed. - hi.
 Provide non-shrink grout (complying with Materials I.M.
 491.13) or a rodent guard (complying with Materials I.M.
-443.01) for placement between the pole base and the foundation.
+443.01) for placement between the pole base and the foundation per the manufacturer's requirements.